MargotLrrn/GraspingTask/README.md

 - in a second one : rosrun rosserialpython serial_node.py /dev/tty/USB0 (USB0 should be replaced by the USB port of the arduino uno port)
 - in another terminale : rosrun control firsttry
 - in a last terminale : ./objectdetection

+Two other files are in this branch : the h5 file is the neural network trained with tensorflows and the fingerstests.csv file is the file with the fingers force data